secretGeek/til/excel/VLOOKUP.md

 >   Look in the array (B3:F2000), for the value 'Puppy' in the first column.
 Return the value from the 2nd column.

 And the false means "Do not use fuzzy match".
-I don't know what fuzzy match I just know I don't want it.
+I don't know what fuzzy match means I just know I don't want it.
 Always go 'false'.